wireapp/wire-server/src/how-to/post-install/ntp-check.rst

 How can I see if NTP is correctly set up?
 -----------------------------------------

 This is an important part of your setup, particularly for your Cassandra nodes.
-You should use `ntpd` and our ansible scripts to ensure it is installed correctly - but you can still
+You should use `ntpd` and our ansible scripts to ensure it is installed correctly - but you can still check it manually if you prefer.
+The following 2 sub-sections explain both approaches.

 I used your ansible scripts and prefer to have automated checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~